Topological and Geometric filtration for products: Unirational and uniruled varieties

 Since the statement ``$T_1H_k(W,\Q) = G_1H_k(W,\Q)$" is a birational statement for a smooth projective variety $W$ (see \cite{Hu}), we have ``$T_1H_k(\widetilde{X},\Q) = G_1H_k(\widetilde{X},\Q)$".
 Now the statment $T_1H_k(Y,\Q) = G_1H_k(Y,\Q)$ follows from Proposition \ref{Prop6.2} and the fact $\tilde{f}:\widetilde{X}\to Y$ is a surjective morphism.

 The case of codimension 2 cycles is similar. \end{proof}

 \emph{Acknowledgements.} The first author would like to thank Tianyuan Mathematical Center in Southwest China for their hospitality and financial support.
-The project was partially sponsored by STF of Sichuan province, China(2015JQ0007) and NSFC(11771305).
+The first author was partially supported by the National Science Foundation for Young Scientists of China (Grant No. 11901334).
+The second author was partially sponsored by STF of Sichuan province, China(2015JQ0007), NSFC(11771305).